roadtocode4u/spaceship/docs/javascript/02-datatypes-and-variable/02-datatypes-and-variable.md

 **b.
 Float**

-Floats are numbers with decimal point.
+Floats are numbers with decimal points.

 > 8793.90